 This can happen on your:

 - Face (mustache area, temples, chin, etc.)

-This hair growth appears in areas where men grow hair, due to excess androgens produced by a woman’s body.
+This growth happens in areas where men traditionally grow hair, due to excess androgens being produced in a woman’s body.

 Balding or abnormal hair loss